Campus & Facilities

-Construction of the Academic and Administration Building (Block M) was completed in 1980, the year when Hang Seng School of Commerce (HSSC), the predecessor of HSMC, was found.
+Construction of the M Building was completed in 1980, the year when Hang Seng School of Commerce (HSSC), the predecessor of HSMC, was found.

 Since the 1980s, the Academic and Administration Building (Block M) played an important role whilst HSSC became a prestigious business school and a pioneering and leading provider of sub-degree programmes in business and related programmes.
 Most of the academic and administrative offices, as well as classrooms, had been re-located to S H Ho Academic Building and Lee Quo Wei Academic Building in 2012 and 2013 respectively.

-- G/F: Radio Broadcasting Studio, Student Common Room, Career Office, Student Affairs Office, Wu Jieh Yee Centre for Innovation and Entrepreneurship
+- G/F: Radio Broadcasting Studio, Wu Jieh Yee Centre for Innovation and Entrepreneurship

 - 1/F: Registry, Alice Lam Lecture Theatre